Codeless Automated Testing

 Conclusion

 With a great abundance of codeless automation benefits, companies ought to migrate faster and indulge these techniques in their agile development workflows to attain better product quality.
-In the meantime, testRigor’s goal is to make test automation more accessible to everyone on the team and more reliable – leading to higher quality products for your customers.
+In the meantime, testRigor's goal is to make test automation more accessible to everyone on the team and more reliable - leading to the highest quality products for your customers.